skasproject/skas/docsite/docs/installation.md

 ### No Certificate Manager

-If you do not use Certificate Manager, launch the helm chart without `clusterIssuer` definition.
+If you do not use Certificate Manager, launch the helm chart without `ClusterIssuer` definition.
 Then, the secret hosting the certificate for the services will be missing and will need to be created it manually.
 (The `skas` pod will fail)

 - Prepare PEM encoded self-signed certificate and key files.The certificate must be valid for the following hostnames: